31 Best Fitted Wardrobes

 In most instances, the size of the room is not an issue.
 A homeowner has the option of adding additional shelves and cupboards.
-In fact, even awkward shaped rooms can benefit from built in wardrobes.
+In fact, even rooms in awkward shapes can benefit from built in wardrobes.
 For example, a corner wardrobe or sliding wardrobe is the perfect answer for a small room when there’s not enough space for a walk-in wardrobe.
-In addition, custom-built fitted wardrobes can be ordered in a variety of sizes for specific purposes to fit a home office, a garage, bathroom, or bedroom.
+In addition, you can order custom-built fitted wardrobes in a variety of sizes for specific purposes to fit a home office, a garage, bathroom, or bedroom.

 CUSTOM FITTED WARDROBES MADE TO SPECIFICATIONS